PowerDNS/pdns/pdns/dnsdistdist/docs/reference/yaml-actions.rst

 SetMacAddrAction
 ----------------

-Add the source MAC address to the query as EDNS0 option option.
+Add the source MAC address to the query as an EDNS0 option.
 This action is currently only supported on Linux.
 Subsequent rules are processed after this action

 Lua equivalent: :func:`SetMacAddrAction`

 Parameters:

-- **code**: Unsigned integer
+- **code**: Unsigned integer - The EDNS option code

 .. _yaml-settings-SetMaxReturnedTTLAction: